-If you are a couple and if you are planning your baby?
-You may be interested to know more to plan your get your pregnancy sooner.
-This 19 DPO article will you a clear idea about 19 DPO.
+If you are a couple and you are planning your baby?
+You may be interested in knowing more to plan your get your pregnancy sooner.
+This 19 DPO article will provide you with a clear idea about what to expect from 19 DPO.
 Read further to learn more about 19 DPO and the advantages of tracking your menstruation when you plan your pregnancy.
 19 DPO is gaining more attention recently.

 Ovulation, Menstruation, & 19 DPO

 Ovulation is a normal physiological process taking place in your ovaries.
 During ovulation, either of your ovaries will release a mature egg, ready to be fertilized.
 The egg then travels towards the uterus through your fallopian tube.
 In the fallopian tube, the egg meets the sperm to get fertilized, then subsequently proceeds to the well-formed uterus to get implanted as an embryo.
 However, if the fertilization does not happen, your well-formed uterine wall starts shedding off its layers, called menstruation.

 Menstruation occurs in a cycle.
 Each woman is unique, and the duration of the cycle differs.
 Depending on your cycle, ovulation happens anywhere between 11 to 21 days of your cycle.
 These events are under the influence of female reproductive hormones, estrogen, and progesterone.

 When implantation occurs, another hormone plays a vital role in pregnancy to produce the symptoms and signs of pregnancy.
 After two weeks or 14 days following ovulation, human chorionic gonadotropin (hCG) levels in the body will be significant.
 The rise in the hormone hCG is behind the occurrence of symptoms and signs of pregnancy.
 However, differing levels between individuals occur, and it will produce a different combination of symptoms.